mriotorto33/HumanisKind/README.md

 ## 4. Restrictions
 * **No Redistribution:** You may not redistribute the source code or derivatives under a different license (e.g., MIT, GPL).
-* **No Unofficial Contributors:** Contributions to the official repository are restricted to authorized personnel (Martín Riotorto & Luiza) to maintain the integrity of the Human Provenance standard.
+* **No Unofficial Contributors:** Contributions to the official repository are restricted to authorized personnel (Martín Riotorto & Federico Bfubacher & Matías Mospan) to maintain the integrity of the Human Provenance standard.

 ## This repository is Source Visible for integrity auditing purposes only.
 The recursive fragment-chaining logic (Root_n) and the Atomic Fail-Close mechanism are proprietary innovations of HumanisKind.
 Cloning for the purpose of reverse-engineering or derivative work without a license is strictly prohibited